shybees/fecat233/README.md

 ---
 ### :man_technologist: About Me:
-  A developer, building web applications
+  A developer, building web applications, working for machine learning and NLP

    + :hammer_and_wrench: Languages:
     <div>